 5th September – Back to School (differs per school)

-The dates are a bit different in every country, but around that time kids goes back to school.
+The dates are a bit different in every country, but around that time kids go back to school.
 This is an opportunity for you to engage them, and their parents, with reflections on the summer.
-It’s time for “the best” lists for the summer (best memes, best songs, most amazing events etc.)
+It’s time for “the best” lists for the summer (best memes, best songs, most amazing events, etc.)

 Target audience: Just remember that kids going back to school also means that parents go back to work after summer vacations